podium-lib/context/README.md

 This module comes with a set of default parsers which will be applied when `.process()` is run.

-Each of these parsers can be configured through with constructor option object by passing an options object to the matching options parameter for the parser in the constructor (see constructor options).
+Each of these parsers can be configured through the constructor's options object by passing an options object for the specific parser (see constructor options).

 Example of passing options to the built in `debug` parser: